vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD12_DEMO.md

   - finally select the **Overview** and then the **Get publish profile** tab to download the **profile** of the **Web App** to your computer.
   > **Note:** You will need this **profile** later in order to **publish** the project to the **Web App**.

-### Demonstration: Setting Microsoft Azure Redis Cache
+### Demonstration: Using Microsoft Azure Redis Cache

 #### Preparation Steps